MHKiT-Software/MHKiT/docs/source/index.rst

 Funding
 ================
 The development of MHKiT is funded by the U.S. Department of Energy's Water Power Technologies Office.
-The copyright of MHKiT is held by the National Renewable Energy Laboratory, Pacific Northwest National Laboratory, and Sandia National Laboratories.
+The copyright of MHKiT is held by the National Laboratory of the Rockies, Pacific Northwest National Laboratory, and Sandia National Laboratories.
 The software is distributed under the :ref:`License:Revised BSD License`.

-The `National Renewable Energy Laboratory <https://www.nrel.gov/>`_ is a national laboratory of the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, operated by the Alliance for Sustainable Energy, LLC. under contract No. DE-AC36-08GO28308.
+The `National Laboratory of the Rockies <https://www.nrel.gov/>`_ is a national laboratory of the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, operated by the Alliance for Energy Innovation, LLC. under contract No. DE-AC36-08GO28308.

 `Pacific Northwest National Laboratory <https://www.pnnl.gov/>`_ is operated by Battelle for the United States Department of Energy under Contract DE-AC05-76RL01830.